lookbook-hq/lookbook/docs/src/guide/getting-started.md

 ```

 {%= note do %}
-The `at` property determines the root URL that the Lookbook UI will be served at.
+The value of the `at` property in the `mount Lookbook::Engine, at:` statement determines the root URL that the Lookbook UI will be served at.
 {% end %}

 ## 2. Check Lookbook is running